TinyFormer: Efficient Transformer Design and Deployment on Tiny Devices: TinyFormer: A Framework of Resource-Efficient Model Searching and Deployment

 \subsection{Overview}

-As shown in Fig.~\ref{fig:fig-tinyformer-framework}, TinyFormer consists of three parts: SuperNAS, SparseNAS and SparseEngine.
-SuperNAS aims to automatically find an appropriate supernet with transformers in a large search space.
-In this work, supernet is built as a pre-trained over-parameterized model, where the following single-path models are sampled from the supernet.
-SparseNAS is adopted to find sparse models with transformer structures from the supernet.
-Specifically, sparse pruning is performed in convolution and linear layers, and full-integer quantization with \texttt{INT8} format is applied on all layers.
-The sparse pruning configurations and compression operations are performed together in the searching stage of SparseNAS.
-Finally, SparseEngine deploys the obtained model to MCUs with sparse configurations, enabling sparse inference to save hardware resources.
-SparseEngine could automatically generate binary code for running on STM32 MCUs with several functional implementations to support efficient sparse inference.
+As shown in Fig.~\ref{fig:fig-tinyformer-framework}, TinyFormer consists of three parts: SuperNAS, SparseNAS, and SparseEngine.
+SuperNAS aims to automatically find an appropriate supernet in a large search space $\mathbb{S}_{sup(er)}$.
+In this work, a supernet is built as a pre-trained over-parameterized model, where the following single-path models are sampled from the supernet.
+SparseNAS is adopted to find a sparse transformer from the supernet.
+SparseNAS searches for a single-path model in the supernet with a set of sparse configurations in search space $\mathbb{S}_{spa(rse)}$.
+Weight pruning is performed in \texttt{Conv2d} (convolution in 2d) and \texttt{Linear} operators, and full-integer quantization with \texttt{INT8} format is applied on all layers.
+Finally, SparseEngine automatically generates binary code on STM32 MCUs with several functional implementations.
+SparseEngine deploys the obtained sparse model to MCUs, enabling sparse inference to save hardware resources.